Kadoorie Agricultural High School: History

 Kadoorie is one of two agricultural schools founded during the British Mandate of Palestine.
-In his will, the British Jewish philanthropist, Sir Ellis Kadoorie donated 1000,000 British pounds to be invested in the development of Palestine.
+In his will, the British Jewish philanthropist, Sir Ellis Kadoorie donated one million British pounds to be invested in the development of Palestine.
 Herbert Samuel established a committee to determine how to use the money.
 Two agricultural schools named after Kadoorie were built with these funds, one for Arabs and one for Jews.
 The Khodori Institute in Tulkarm was founded in 1930, and the Kadoorie agricultural school, near Kfar Tavor, was founded in 1933.
 The Kadoorie agricultural school was reputed to be one of the best schools during the British Mandate period.

 The main educational goal was to prepare students for advanced studies in Europe.
 The first principal was Shalom Tzemach, who led the "honour code examinations" (exams without the attendance of teachers) and concentrated in the subjects of agriculture and security.
-The second principal was Nathan Fiat, who served as principal from 1937 to 1959 - the legendary principal that became a model to his student.
+The second principal was Nathan Fiat, who served as principal from 1937 to 1959 - the legendary principal that became a model to his students.

 The school's nickname during that period was "the monastery", due to the place being so secluded and attendance restricted to boys.
 During the period of the 1948 Arab-Israeli War many of the school's students and graduates fought in the Palmach brigades and were an honorable part of its chain of the command.
 Many of the graduates of Kadoorie school took active part in agricultural settlement throughout the country.